AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 * Check that the phone number format is exactly the same in the quarantine table and in the delivery log.
 If it's not, see the "Send full phone number" setting above if you are having issues with the plus prefix of the international phone number format.

 * Check short codes: Exclusions happen if the short code of the recipient is either the same as defined in the external account or if it's empty (empty = any shortcode).
-If only one short code is used for the whole Campaign instance, it's easier to leave all "short code" fields empty.
+If only one short code is used for the whole Adobe Campaign instance, it's easier to leave all "short code" fields empty.

 ### Encoding issues {#encoding-issues}